abhinavagrawal1995/scrapedin/README.md

 # scrapedin

+NOTE: Will mostly not work now.
+Linkedin will ban the IP address of the bot.

 Scrape data from a LinkedIn profile

 mechscrape : uses mechanize.
 Might give 999 error selescrape : uses selenium with chrometool. works perfectly